danfuzz/samizdat/doc/library-guide/conditional.md

 function must accept at least two arguments, and the final two arguments are treated specially.

-In particular, if all of the `functions` returns a value, then this calls the `thenFunction` and returns its value.
+In particular, if all of the `functions` return a value, then this calls the `thenFunction` and returns its value.
 Otherwise &mdash; that is, if any of the `functions` returns void &mdash; then this calls the `elseFunction` and returns its value.